Staying safe – the basics

 There is a lot you can do to protect yourself online.
 Some basic tips include:

 - always use strong passwords and use a different password for each site

-- keep your browser (such as Internet Explorer, Google Chrome, Safari), operating system (Windows, Mac OS), and security software (firewall, anti-spyware, anti-virus protection) up to date
+- keep your browser (such as Internet Explorer, Google Chrome, Safari), operating system (Windows, Mac OS, Android), and security software (firewall, anti-spyware, anti-virus protection) up to date

 - when you’re shopping, making payments or banking online, make sure the website is genuine and secure